Where this course actually stands

 Milan Jovanović

 Hi, I'm Milan Jovanović.
-I help software engineers improve their .NET and software architecture skills.
+I help engineers level up their .NET and software architecture skills.

 I'm a Software Architect and Microsoft MVP for Developer Technologies with years of experience building large-scale systems with rich domain models.

-I've helped thousands of engineers level up through my practical tips on social media, The .NET Weekly newsletter, and my YouTube channel.
+I've helped thousands of engineers improve through my practical tips on social media, The .NET Weekly newsletter, and my YouTube channel.

-My goal with this course is simple: teach you to read code for friction signals and refactor toward a domain model that earns its complexity, without ceremony or dogma.
+My goal with this course is to teach you to read code for friction signals and refactor toward a domain model that earns its complexity, without ceremony or dogma.
+That is worth doing properly, which is the main reason it isn't out yet.

 • Who is this course for?